-Peer on peer abuse will not be tolerated.
+• Peer on peer abuse will not be tolerated.
 All staff will take a zero-tolerance approach to any abusive behaviours and will stop and challenge inappropriate behaviours between peers, many of which may be sexual in nature.
-We recognise that even if there are no reported cases of peer on peer abuse that such abuse may still be taking place and all staff should be vigilant.
+Abuse is abuse and should never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up" We recognise that even if there are no reported cases of peer on peer abuse that such abuse may still be taking place and all staff should be vigilant.
 A difficult feature of peer on peer abuse is that the perpetrators could be victims themselves and possibly are being abused by other family members, other adults and children.
 In cases where peer on peer abuse is identified, we will follow our procedures for dealing with concerns, recognising that both the victim and perpetrator will require support.